djmitche/proto-beanstalk/README.md

 Building the compiler is a little tricky, since it builds with a hard-coded path to its ``platform_ops`` and other files.
 So it must be built with that path pointing to where those files will be placed by the Beanstalk infrastructure.

-On an Amazon instance of the same type as used for Beanstalk (64-bit Amazon Linux), install the following:
+Get an Amazon instance of the same type as used for Beanstalk (64-bit Amazon Linux).
+You can create an instance manually using the EC2 web console or what-have-you, or if you're quick you can just login to one of the running instances for your site.

+Install the following:

 ```
 yum install gcc gcc-c++ automake libtool libtool-ltdl-devel make
 ```

+Then, check out or untar a copy of Proto.
-Then, from the root of the proto project:
+From the root of the proto project:

 * ``cd proto``
 * ``libtoolize``